 Laura Ingalls Wilder’s Little House on the Prairie is a six-part mini-series directed by David L. Cunningham starring Erin Cottrell as Caroline Ingalls and Cameron Bancroft as Charles Ingalls.
 The series was broadcast on 26 March 2005 as part of The Wonderful World of Disney anthology series.

-The series attempts to portray a more realistic version of the early books and stays mostly faithful with a few changes.
-The most noticeable being the absence of Carrie Ingalls who presumably hasn’t been born yet.
+The series attempts to portray a more realistic version of the early books and stays mostly faithful.
+The most noticeable changes being the absence of Carrie Ingalls who presumably hasn’t been born yet.
 The series begins as the Ingalls family stake their claim on a piece of land on the Kansas prairie and Pa starts building the Little House in the Big Woods.